tomerwi/OfritProject/README.md

     tokenized_sentences[i] = [w if w in word_to_index else unknown_token for w in sent]

 #### comment: Create the training data.
 X is the sentences, Y is the sentences shifted right by one position.
-In this structure the model knows which word comes after each word.
+In this structure the model knows which word comes after each word. for example - Y[3] is the next word for X[3] in the sentence.
 X_train = np.asarray([[word_to_index[w] for w in sent[:-1]] for sent in tokenized_sentences])

 y_train = np.asarray([[word_to_index[w] for w in sent[1:]] for sent in tokenized_sentences])

 #### comment: Init the model with random values for U, S, V. This function is attached to the project code.
+We used Theano for building the model.
+Theano is Python library that let you to define, optimize and evaluate mathematical expression, especially ones with multi-dimensional arrays.
+Because RNN are easily expressed with multi-dimensioanl arrays, Theano is a great fit.

 model = RNNTheano(vocabulary_size, hidden_dim=_HIDDEN_DIM)